GobySoft/goby3/src/doc/markdown/doc201_middleware_applications.md

 ## goby_basic_frontseat_simulator

-A primitive dynamics model backs a simple text based command protocol to create `goby_basic_frontseat_simulator`.
+A primitive dynamics model backs a simple text-based command protocol to create `goby_basic_frontseat_simulator`.
 The point of this simulator is to demonstrate the `goby_frontseat_interface` plugin infrastructure and provide a low-fidelity vehicle simulator for testing missions where accurate kinematics is unnecessary.

 To run:
 ```